 Guido Sonnemann, who teaches sustainable chemistry and material management at the University of Bordeaux, will introduce into the Circular Economy track with his contribution about Resource Efficiency.
 Ruud Balkenende, Professor for Circular Product Design at TU Delft, will show approaches towards Closing Loops on Product Level.

 Antti Roine, Technology Director at the Outotec Research Center in Pori, Finland, will present the different applications of Outotec’s HSC Chemistry software.
 Besides explaining data tools for handling Critical Raw Materials, James Goddin from Granta Design will also introduce the participants into Good use of Data.
 Case study applications of the introduced data and software tools make the Tools & Analytics track a hands-on experience.

-The participation fee is 2000 € and includes teaching materials, meals, breaks, social activities, and a preliminary webinar.
+The participation fee is 2000 € and includes teaching materials, meals, breaks, social activities, and a follow-up webinar.
 Applicants working for SMEs or NGOs will benefit from a 30% reduction.